openstack-archive/qinling/doc/source/admin/install/config_kubernetes.rst

     .. end

-#) Move the certificates to the appropriate folders and ensure the qinling
+#) Move the certificates to the pre-defined locations in the config file and
-   service user has permission to those folders.
+   ensure the qinling service user has the permission to those locations.

     .. code-block:: console